henry3539/henry3539/README.md

 # 😃About Me
 - Cao Yuheng, male, born in September 2001, from Jiangxi Province, is currently a Master's student in Mechanical Engineering at Beijing Forestry University, under the supervision of Professor Kang Feng.
-He is expected to graduate in June 2026.
 My research interests include computer vision (3D point cloud processing) and 3D reconstruction.
 I am also leading the 2025 Graduate Innovation Fund project of the College of Engineering, Beijing Forestry University, entitled "A Fruit Tree Phenotypic Parameter Measurement and Pruning Decision System Based on Ground-Based LiDAR".

 - During the research process, I have systematically mastered key technologies such as 3D reconstruction, point cloud semantic segmentation, structural parameter extraction, computer vision, and deep learning model training.
 I am capable of efficiently developing point cloud perception algorithms and engineering systems.
 If you have any academic cooperation intentions, please contact me via email at caoyuheng88@bjfu.edu.